easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_01_troubleshooting.md

     (assuming you have set `EBU_USER_PREFIX`, otherwise replace `$EBU_USER_PREFIX` with `$HOME/EasyBuild`).

+    The problem with this approach is that everybody who wants to use this EasyBuild recipe, would have to do that (unless we place the source file in the system source file repository).
+    Of course it should be possible to do better.
-    Or, we can change the easyconfig file to specify the location where the easyconfig file can be downloaded from:
+    We can change the easyconfig file to specify the location where the easyconfig file can be downloaded from:
     ```python
     source_urls = ['https://download.sourceforge.net/subread/']